alanneese/knowledge/README.md

 # Knowledge
-Everything I need to be me
+Everything I need to be me ...
+I know it sounds awesome!

 I'm going to put a lot of the code that I use here, maybe.